remineneko/MusicPlayerBot/README.md

  # Works in progress

  - [ ] Adding a seek() functionality so that the bot will play an audio from the seeked location.

- - [ ] Refactor the code in player.py, remove code smells.